 Have you always enjoyed tinkering with things or coming up with creative ideas for new technology?
 Do you like helping out society through innovating changes?
 Are you interested in a high paying career?
 Read on to learn more about the job outlook for mechanical engineers and how much they typically earn.
-Schools offering Engineering & Technology Management degrees can also be found in these popular choices.

 Engineers that are employed in the creation process of machines are referred to as mechanical engineers.
 In this role, you'll perform duties like manufacturing, testing, developing, researching and designing different mechanical devices like engines, tools and machines.
 Innovations like air-conditioning equipment, refrigeration units, elevators, robots, gas turbines, combustion engines and electric generators can all be contributed to mechanical engineering.

 |Licensure||Required nationally; Done in two stages: Fundamentals of Engineering (FE) then Principles of Practice of Engineering exam|

 |Key Skills||Active listening, creativity, problem solving, mathematical proficiency, mechanical dexterity|

 |Similar Occupations||Architectural and engineering managers, drafters, materials engineers, mathematicians, mechanical engineering technicians, natural sciences manager, petroleum engineers, physicists and astronomers, sales engineers|

 In May 2018, the U.S. Bureau of Labor Statistics (BLS) reported that mechanical engineers had a mean annual wage of $92,800, which made the mean hourly wage $44.62 (www.bls.gov).
 The median hourly salary was $42.00, while the median annual income was $87,370.
 Mechanical engineers in the 90th percentile earned $65.65 or more per hour and annual incomes of $136,550 or higher.